Front page

 • SDE parameter inference from data.

 The first is an aggregation type behaviour.
-The second is the formation of a traveling cluster.
-In the paper we explain how this is related to lane formation and ant antennas.
+The second is the formation of an ant lane.
+In the papers, we explain how this is related to lane formation and ant antennas.